-For the last two years, and in conjunction with DHS, St. Michael’s has hosted parties just before Christmas for foster children and their biological parents.
-Children, parents and volunteers have all had had fun together with crafts, games, gifts, good food, and a picture of the family with Santa.
-DHS workers appreciate our help in making this a memorable annual event for families experiencing difficulties.
+For several years, St. Michael’s, in conjunction with DHS, also hosted parties just before Christmas for foster children and their biological parents.
+Children, parents and volunteers have all had fun together with crafts, games, gifts, good food, and a picture of the family with Santa.
+DHS workers appreciated our help in making this a memorable annual event for families experiencing difficulties.

 The mission of El Porvenir is to make it possible for poor people in rural Nicaragua to improve their health, environment, and standard of living with sustainable self-help in potable water, sanitation, health education and reforestation.
-Since 2001 we have sent an annual work team to Nicaragua with El Porvenir on two-week mission trips to help with the construction of bathing stalls, community laundry centers, wells, and latrines.
-In 2010, we will be sending two work teams from St. Michael’s: one in January for a construction project, and the other in July for a reforestation project.
-Visit the El Porvenir web site to find out more about this organization’s services.
+Since 2001, we have sent an annual work team to Nicaragua in January with El Porvenir on two-week mission trips to help with the construction of bathing stalls, community laundry centers, wells, and latrines.
+There have also been several summer work teams as well.
+Visit the El Porvenir website to find out more about this organization’s services.

 The Environmental Stewardship Team helps us to be more aware of the need to care for “this fragile earth, our island home.”
-In addition to educational opportunities, the Environmental Stewardship team provides twice annual ingathering of hazardous wastes and Styrofoam and works closely with Oregon Interfaith Power & Light and the Global Warming Steering Committee with Ecumenical Ministries of Oregon and with the Environmental Commission of the Diocese of Oregon.
-Read more about this ministry
+In addition to educational opportunities, the Environmental Stewardship team provides annual ingatherings of Styrofoam and works closely with Oregon Interfaith Power & Light and the Global Warming Steering Committee with Ecumenical Ministries of Oregon and with the Environmental Commission of the Diocese of Oregon.
+Read more about this ministry here.

 Episcopal Peace Fellowship

-St. Michael’s has been involved over the years with the Episcopal Peace Fellowship meets at 7:00 pm on the fourth Thursday of each month at Trinity Cathedral, 147 NW 19th Ave., Portland.
+St. Michael’s has been involved over the years with the Episcopal Peace Fellowship, which meets at 7:00 pm on the fourth Thursday of each month at Trinity Cathedral, 147 NW 19th Ave., Portland.
 Volunteers assist with the newsletter, hosting information tables, peace education, and being present at peace gatherings.
 Visit the Diocese of Oregon EPF web site or the National EPF web site to find out more about this organization.
-NEW!
-St. Michael’s is now officially a member of the EPF “Peace Partner” network, consisting of individuals, congregations, dioceses, seminaries and other Episcopal institutions who are seeking to grow their peace and justice ministries.
+St. Michael’s is officially a member of the EPF “Peace Partner” network, consisting of individuals, congregations, dioceses, seminaries and other Episcopal institutions who are seeking to grow their peace and justice ministries.
 Over the next three years, the Peace Partners initiative will encourage and support expanded access to nonviolence training, provide liturgical and educational resources to local congregations, nurture new generations of peacemakers, and promote regional and ecumenical efforts toward peace in our world.
 Leadership of this ministry at St. Michael’s is open at this time to an interested person.

 Loaves & Fishes / Meals on Wheels

 Loaves and Fishes serve lunch to senior citizens and others at Rose City Park Presbyterian Church.
-The St. Michael’s team serves on the fourth Thursday (and the fifth Thursday if there is one!) , both to package about 200 lunches to be delivered by Meals on Wheels, and to help prepare and serve lunch to 30-40 people who come to the church for their meal.
-Volunteers are needed from 10 am-1:30 pm.
-Also, volunteer drivers are needed for the Meals on Wheels Program to deliver prepared meals to homebound persons.
-Read more about this ministry or visit the Loaves and Fishes web site to find out more about this organization’s services.
+The St. Michael’s presently has about three volunteers who work with Loaves and Fishes and/or Meals on Wheels.
+More volunteers would be welcome at the site from 10 am-1:30 pm any weekday, and drivers are also needed for the Meals on Wheels Program to deliver prepared meals to homebound persons.
+Visit the Loaves and Fishes website to find out more about this organization’s services.

 2nd Saturday Lunch